chrisdoc/thesis/thesis.md

 #### Corine Land Cover Clipping

-By clipping and therefore removing unwanted areas the system can narrows the boundaries in which a subscriber is located.
+By clipping and therefore removing unwanted areas the system can narrow the boundaries in which a subscriber is located.
 To clip the coverage area of a cell the system loads the *Corine* land cover map for the particular area.
 The next step is to clip the cell coverage area with